 Step 3 - Choose the Style of Metal Bar Stool to Make

 Based on your measurements, choose the style of metal bar stool you want to make.
 It can have a round, square or octagonal seat, and operate with a half circle swivel of 180 degrees or a full swivel of 360 degrees.
 Choose a bar stool with a seat back for swiveling stools.
 You can also choose a fixed style, with no swivel at all.
 These stools can be backless.
 Choose the metal finish, which should match the other metal hardware in your kitchen.
 As well, select your cushion fill shape, depth and fabric to cover them.
 Allow twice the diameter or width of the seat cushion top for upholstery fabric.

 Step 4 - Cut the Bar Stool Frame Pieces and Construct the Seat Frame

 Cut all the leg pieces and the horizontal supports to the lengths desired.
 Construct the seat frame from the horizontal supports.
 The legs, swivel mechanism and the seat base will be attached to it, so weld it securely.

-Measure and cut the upholstery fabric carefully to allow at least 4 inches of overlap at the bottom of each cushion.
+Measure and cut the upholstery fabric carefully to allow at least four inches of overlap at the bottom of each cushion.
 Wrap the fabric snugly around each foam rubber cushion and its plywood base.
-Staple the fabric firmly to the plywood base with at least 1 staple every 2 inches.
+Staple the fabric firmly to the plywood base with at least one staple every two inches.
 Screw the seat cushions to the swivel bases through precut screw holes in the swivel plates.

 Align the bar stool backs with the swivel bases and screw them to the bar stool seats.
 Place retainers on the screw spindles to hold the screws tightly.